ProjectEvergreen/wcc/docs/pages/docs.md

 1. an entry in the `observedAttributes` array
 1. automatically handle `attributeChangedCallback` updates

-So taking the above counter example, and opting in to this feature, we just need to enable the `inferredObservability` option in the component by exporting it as a `const`:
+So taking the above counter example, and opting-in to this feature, we just need to enable the `inferredObservability` option in the component by exporting it as a `const`:

 <!-- prettier-ignore-start -->